ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-SpellsFeatsClassesItems.md

 ## Skill Actions

 These aren't really "Spells" per say, but [Skill Actions](https://www.nexusmods.com/baldursgate3/mods/13705) adds new abilities to all characters based on their skill proficiencies.
 One of the very important skills added is using Perception to search for invisible enemies.
+Most Skill Actions are contained under a single button added to your hotbar and can be used in combat a limited number of times per Long Rest to get an edge over your enemy at the cost of your bonus action.
+The exception is using the Perception skill to look for invisible enemies - this is its own button, and can be used every turn.
+Several enemies in Listo have access to invisibility, so investing in Perception on multiple characters is a good idea (and once an invisible enemy is found, Faerie Fire, Dispel Magic, and other methods can be used to stop their shenanigans).

 ## Rebalanced Spells